kgftbz/PoseMod/README.md

 This project is very unfinished and still in progress.

-Already able to inject custom c# dlls, but no fancy menus or runtime text scripting
+Already able to inject custom c# dlls, but no fancy menus or runtime text scripting yet

 Check releases here:
 https://github.com/kgftbz/PoseMod/releases